mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4054_Option30_ROMs/README.md

 ![4054 Option 30 board](./4054A%20Refresh%20Graphics%20board%20front%20-%20with%20labels.jpg)

 This board accelerated the vector graphics performance of the 4054 computer more than 100x the performance of BASIC vector MOVE/DRAW commands and more than 10x the performance of the 4052R12 Graphics Enhancement ROM Pack vector MOVE/DRAW commands.
+Option 30 supported multiple dynamic graphics objects (up to 32K) which could be displayed in storage mode (persistent on the display screen - without needing to be refreshed) and refresh mode (not stored, but refreshed over 30 times a second).
+************
 The next two photos show the 4054 with the original green 19" DVST display, and a photo of my 4054 running my Star Wars Droids display program.
+The DVST stored vectors were in bright green.
+However refresh mode vectors were drawn with less energy and were harder to see on the green display.

 ![4054 Green DVST display](./tek-4054%20green%20CRT.jpg)

 ![4054 Star Wars Droids](./4054A%20StarWars%20Droids.png)

-Option 30 supported multiple dynamic graphics objects (up to 32K) which could be displayed in storage mode (persistent on the display screen - without needing to be refreshed) and refresh mode (not stored, but refreshed over 30 times a second).
+****************
 In 1982 Tektronix introduced the 4054 Option 31 - a new 19" DVST display with Color Enhanced Dynamic Graphics.
+This display had both green and red phosphors and displayed stored graphics in green and refreshed or just drawn vectors in RED+GREEN= ORANGE, that were much brighter than refresh vectors on the original green display as show in the following two photos.